GoogleCloudPlatform/bigquery-oreilly-book/blogs/remote_func/README.md

   * Add the serviceAccountID as a Cloud Function Invoker

 * Now go to BigQuery console https://console.cloud.google.com/bigquery

+* If necessary, create a dataset called 'blogs'

 * Create a SQL function that in turn will invoke the Cloud Function (note the two places to change)
     ```